Harald-U/labinstructions/single.md

 ## Workshop 2

-In the Prerequisites section skip the instructions to create a cluster,
+In the Prerequisites section skip the instructions to create a cluster.

 Perform Step "3.
 Verfiy the major prerequisites on your machine"

 Then continue with Step "4.4 Get an IBM platform key" and follow the instructions from there on.